Tutorial: How to Search a Crawl/Bulk job using DQL

 title:'Kotlin' facet:site

-are interpreted as date fields and have special handling.
-They can be referred to as epoch time (the number of seconds or milliseconds since 00:00:00 UTC on January 1, 1970) or as date literals.
-Examples:
+) have special handling for easier querying.
+Dates can be queried in epoch time (the number of seconds or milliseconds since 00:00:00 UTC on January 1, 1970) or as date literals.
+The usual relational operators >

 , >=